Trolleybuses in Kyiv: Fare

 In the first decades of the trolleybus's existence in the city, the fare was differentiated depending on the distance.
 In the 1960s, a single fare was introduced; later in the 1960s, conductors were finally abandoned and special ticket offices were introduced, and following that composters were installed.

 In the 1970s and 1980s, the fare was 4 kopecks, but was then increased to 15 kopecks, then to 30 kopecks.

 From 2000 to November 4, 2008, the fare was 50 kopecks.
 After that, the fare was 1 hryvnia 50 kopecks.
 From February 7, 2015, the one-time fare was 3 ₴, from July 15, 2017, it was 4 ₴, and from July 14, 2018, the cost is 8 ₴.

 Tickets can be purchased at specialized kiosks at bus stops, as well as kiosks with a press located near the stops, as well as from the conductor (although most trolleybuses during the day, as well as all early in the morning and late in the evening after 7–8 pm do not have a conductor on board).
 Tickets can also be purchased from the driver when the trolleybus is at a stop.
 The ticket must be composted immediately; without a composter mark the ticket is considered invalid.
 The fine for ticketless travel (uncomposed tickets) is 160 hryvnias.
 There is a project to introduce full trolleybus traffic at night, with fares after 10:00 p.m. and until 6:00 a.m. tripling, but for privileged categories of the population the fare will be normal and the interval should be the same on weekdays and weekends.

 From July 14, 2021, the circulation of paper tickets in trolleybuses will be completely stopped, and fare payment will be made only by an electronic ticket.

 Routes

 Current routes

 As of May 25, 2020, the following routes are in effect:

 Night routes

 As of December 30, 2016, to provide passenger transport services at night from 11 p.m. to 6 a.m. three night trolleybus routes were introduced.
+The routes are no longer in service due to the nighttime curfew imposed due to the Russian invasion of Ukraine.